raspberrypilearning/lineup/en/step_3.md

 ## Import your costumes

-- Using the default cat sprite, start by adding some more costumes.
+- Use the default cat sprite, and start by adding some more costumes.

-- For this game you will need a **lot** of costumes.
-You'll want to import at least 40 costumes from the Scratch library.
+- For this game you will need a lot of costumes!
+You'll want to import at least 40 from the Scratch library.

 - It's best to select costumes from the **People** section, but the choice is yours.